Beyond Visibility: A Method of Inquiry

 African Art in Venice Forum 2026

-The Smithsonian National Museum of African Art, African Art Dialogues and Strauss & Co announce a special collaboration at the 2026 edition of the African Art in Venice Forum (AAVF), hosted during the opening week of the 61st Venice Biennale.
+African Art Dialogues and Strauss & Co announce a special collaboration with the Smithsonian National Museum of African Art at the 2026 edition of the African Art in Venice Forum, hosted during the opening week of the 61st Venice Biennale.

-“The Forum recognises the lack of African country pavilion representation at the Biennale and therefore creates a space of coming-together for artists, curators and art enthusiasts from Africa and its diasporas dedicated to dialogue and shared inquiry” says Kate Fellens, Head of International Business Development at Strauss & Co.
+“The Forum recognises the lack of African country pavilion representation at the Biennale and therefore creates a space of coming-together for artists, curators and art enthusiasts from Africa and its diasporas dedicated to dialogue and shared inquiry,” says Kate Fellens, Head of International Business Development at Strauss & Co.

 Further details on the Forum’s program will be announced shortly.
 Details of previous Forum talks and speakers can be found on https://www.aavforum.com/